 There are so many places in Surprise to enjoy a nice run.
 From the convenient and picturesque Surprise Community Park to the rugged terrain of White Tank Mountain Regional Park, runners know the best places to go for a good workout.
 Just make sure you avoid black and blue toenails, which don’t look or feel very nice at all and can make it too painful to run.

-Usually a small hematoma will heal with no treatment.
+Usually, a small hematoma will heal with no treatment.
 However, it can be a very painful problem to have, and nobody wants to suffer needlessly.
-Your doctor may perform a procedure called “decompression” where they allow the blood to drain.
-Do not ever try this at home by yourself, because you could cause great damage to your nail and your toes.
+Your doctor may perform a procedure called “decompression,” where they allow the blood to drain.
+Do not ever try this at home by yourself because it could cause great damage to your nail and your toes.
 To avoid a subungual hematoma, make sure you are wearing shoes that fit you properly and don’t cause your feet to slide around too much.
-Also try applying ice to your feet after a run to reduce swelling.
+Also, try applying ice to your feet after a run to reduce swelling.

 For more information on preventing and treating subungual hematomas, call Dr. Viedra Elison at (623) 584-5556 to schedule an appointment at Fixing Feet Institute in Surprise, AZ.